enatsek/Debian-Ubuntu/README.md

 I am a learner of Ubuntu.
 These are the tutorials I prepared with the help of internet sources and books.
 I credited the sources that helped me on each document.

 There are txt and html versions of each document.
+In the html version, commands and codes are in colors for easy navigation.

+---

-AGT-ApacheOnUbuntu: Installing and configuring Apache 2 on Ubuntu server.
+- AGT-ApacheOnUbuntu: Installing and configuring Apache 2 on Ubuntu server.
 With sample configuration and SSL support.

-AGT-CertbotOnUbuntu: Using certbot tool of eff.org to automatize obtaining and renewing letsencrytp.org SSL certificates on Apache 2 and Ubuntu Server.
+- AGT-CertbotOnUbuntu: Using certbot tool of eff.org to automatize obtaining and renewing letsencrytp.org SSL certificates on Apache 2 and Ubuntu Server.

-AGT-LampOnUbuntu: Installation of Lamp stack on Ubuntu server.
+- AGT-LampOnUbuntu: Installation of Lamp stack on Ubuntu server.
 My choice of DB is Mariadb.

-AGT-MariadbOnUbuntu: Mariadb installation and basic configuration on Ubuntu.
+- AGT-MariadbOnUbuntu: Mariadb installation and basic configuration on Ubuntu.
 Includes some user management and master-slave replication.

-AGT-SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
+- AGT-SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
 Install postfix, dovecot, a few modifications on the configs and it is ready.

-AGT-WordpressOnUbuntu: Installing and activating Wordpress on Ubuntu Server.
+- AGT-WordpressOnUbuntu: Installing and activating Wordpress on Ubuntu Server.

-AGT-PHPMyAdminOnUbuntu: A somehow more secure PHPMyAdmin installation on Ubuntu Server for MySQL and MariaDB. !!!
+- AGT-PHPMyAdminOnUbuntu: A somehow more secure PHPMyAdmin installation on Ubuntu Server for MySQL and MariaDB. !!!
 Deprecated, refer to AGT-AdminerOnUbuntu.

-AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.
+- AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.

-AGT-ApacheFineTunesOnUbuntu: Some DNS and Apache tips (fine tunes).
+- AGT-ApacheFineTunesOnUbuntu: Some DNS and Apache tips (fine tunes).

-AGT-KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.
+- AGT-KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.

-AGT-UserAndGroupAdminOnUbuntu: User and Group administration on Ubuntu Server (and desktops).
+- AGT-UserAndGroupAdminOnUbuntu: User and Group administration on Ubuntu Server (and desktops).

-AGT-AnsibleOnUbuntu: Ansible tutorial based on Ubuntu workstation and servers.
+- AGT-AnsibleOnUbuntu: Ansible tutorial based on Ubuntu workstation and servers.

-AGT-KVMOnUbuntu1: KVM Virtualization tutorial (beginner) on Ubuntu Server.
+- AGT-KVMOnUbuntu1: KVM Virtualization tutorial (beginner) on Ubuntu Server.

-AGT-KVMOnUbuntu2: KVM Virtualization tutorial (networking) on Ubuntu Server.
+- AGT-KVMOnUbuntu2: KVM Virtualization tutorial (networking) on Ubuntu Server.

-AGT-ISPMailOnUbuntu: A step by step Ubuntu tutorial for Christoph Haas' ISPMail Tutorials.
+- AGT-ISPMailOnUbuntu: A step by step Ubuntu tutorial for Christoph Haas' ISPMail Tutorials.

-AGT-ADOnUbuntu1: Simple Active Directory, with 1 domain, 2 DCs and 1 Fileserver with Ubuntu Servers.
+- AGT-ADOnUbuntu1: Simple Active Directory, with 1 domain, 2 DCs and 1 Fileserver with Ubuntu Servers.

-AGT-MariadbClusterOnUbuntu: MariaDB master-master replication with Galera Cluster tutorial on Ubuntu Servers.
+- AGT-MariadbClusterOnUbuntu: MariaDB master-master replication with Galera Cluster tutorial on Ubuntu Servers.

-AGT-HAProxyOnUbuntu: HAProxy High Availability Load Balancing with Letsencrypt free certificates HTTPS support and keepalived.
+- AGT-HAProxyOnUbuntu: HAProxy High Availability Load Balancing with Letsencrypt free certificates HTTPS support and keepalived.

-AGT-AdminerOnUbuntu: Adminer, a replacement for PHPMyAdmin.
+- AGT-AdminerOnUbuntu: Adminer, a replacement for PHPMyAdmin.
 Web based Database Management.

-AGT-PostgresqlOnUbuntu: Postgresql installation and basic configuration on Ubuntu.
+- AGT-PostgresqlOnUbuntu: Postgresql installation and basic configuration on Ubuntu.
 Includes some user management, cluster management, backup and restore.

-AGT-OtherLinuxesOnUbuntu: Basic management of Debian, Red Hat, OpenSuse, and Alpine distributions.
+- AGT-OtherLinuxesOnUbuntu: Basic management of Debian, Red Hat, OpenSuse, and Alpine distributions.

-AGT-NginxOnUbuntu: Installing and configuring Nginx on Ubuntu server.
+- AGT-NginxOnUbuntu: Installing and configuring Nginx on Ubuntu server.
 With sample configuration and SSL support.

-AGT-SystemdOnUbuntu: Basic systemd tutorial.
+- AGT-SystemdOnUbuntu: Basic systemd tutorial.

-AGT-DebPackagingOnUbuntu: A basic tutorial about creating and using .deb packages.
+- AGT-DebPackagingOnUbuntu: A basic tutorial about creating and using .deb packages.